InkStand

 Reservations: Recommended

-Languages Spoken: Japanese & Some English
+Languages Spoken: Japanese and some English

 While in Tokyo, my sister wanted to find a unique craft store to find souvenirs for her friends back home.
-After doing lots of research, we discovered Inkstand, which is an incredible, minimalistic custom blended ink shop.
-Their inks are handcrafted using pigments rather than dye-ink like typical inks, which means their inks are more vibrant, richer colors that don’t fade or wash away.
-They also sell a number of pen options, from hand blown glass drawing implements, to nibbed fountain pens, and everything in between, because pigment ink requires specially designed pens to work properly and not clog up the pen’s shaft.
+After doing lots of research, we discovered Inkstand, which is an incredible, minimalistic custom-blended ink shop.
+Their inks are handcrafted using pigments rather than dye-ink-like typical inks, which means their inks are more vibrant, richer colors that don’t fade or wash away.
+They also sell a number of pen options, from hand-blown glass drawing implements, to nibbed fountain pens, and everything in between, because pigment ink requires specially designed pens to work properly and not clog up the pen’s shaft.

 There are four options for ordering inks from Inkstand.

-- If you are short on time, or don’t have a need for a custom blended color, their Specimen Inspired Pigments are a great option for more whimsical color selections.
-Browse the shop and their walls to see specimens of plants, flowers, and crystals and the shades they’ve inspired.
+- If you are short on time or don’t have a need for a custom blended color, their Specimen Inspired Pigments are a great option for more whimsical color selections.
+Browse the shop and its walls to see specimens of plants, flowers, and crystals and the shades they’ve inspired.
 Pick your favorite, select the size you need, and head to the counter and place your order.
-This process takes roughly 30 minutes, because the recipes are already written up, they simply need to be blended together by an Inkstand color specialist.
-The price for this ranges from $11USD for an 11mL bottle, $17 for a 22mL bottle, and $20 for a 33mL bottle.
+This process takes roughly 30 minutes because the recipes are already written up; they simply need to be blended together by an Inkstand color specialist.
+The price for this ranges from $ 11 USD for an 11mL bottle, $17 for a 22mL bottle, and $20 for a 33mL bottle.

-- If you have a color you’d like to source from an object, photograph, document, or some other font of inspiration, bring it in to Inkstand, and they can custom match an ink shade for you, for the same price listed above.
-They take the guess work out of matching shades to what you need.
+- If you have a color you’d like to source from an object, photograph, document, or some other font of inspiration, bring it into Inkstand, and they can custom-match an ink shade for you, for the same price listed above.
+They take the guesswork out of matching shades to what you need.

-- Ink-On Tap is exactly what it sounds like, clients can select one of 5 ink colors on tap, which includes red, black, green, blue, and brown.
-These inks are the ones shown in the glass teardrop dispensers above, and are readily available.
+- Ink-On Tap is exactly what it sounds like.
+Clients can select one of 5 ink colors on tap, which includes red, black, green, blue, and brown.
+These inks are the ones shown in the glass teardrop dispensers above and are readily available.
 The prices for these are the same as the prices for the Specimen Inspired Pigments above, and it only takes 3-5 minutes for the ink to be bottled and packaged up.

-If you’re in Tokyo and you have any interest in an incredible modern take on a traditional Japanese art form, Inkstand is absolutely worth visiting, and is such a memorable souvenir opportunity.
+If you’re in Tokyo and you have any interest in an incredible modern take on a traditional Japanese art form, Inkstand is absolutely worth visiting and is such a memorable souvenir opportunity.
 I know my sister’s friend will adore her gift, just as I love the blend I purchased.
 I know I’ll definitely visit again the next time I’m in Tokyo!

 Anna says